What is Aphasia?

 There are many types of treatments for aphasia.
 If treatment is recommended, the purpose is to address specific language skills and to provide strategies to support overall communication in a variety of settings and situations.
 The focus is on enhancing quality of life and helping clients and families/caregivers to have the most effective communication.
 Treatment may be offered in individual or group sessions.

-Kelsey Leighton, MS, CCC-SLP - Clinical Instructor and Supervisor
+Kelsey Leighton, MS, CCC-SLP - Lecturer and Supervisor